Mreoch1/content-aggregator/README.md

-# ContentHub
+# Blendr

-ContentHub is a web application that allows users to search for and aggregate content from YouTube and Reddit.
+Blendr is a web application that allows users to search for and aggregate content from YouTube and Reddit.
 Users can save their favorite content and manage their selections.

 ## Features